devinci-it/encode-py/README.md

-# encoder

 ![image](logo.svg)

-`encoder` is a Python package that provides a command-line interface for encoding and decoding strings using various methods such as Base64, URL encoding, and HTML encoding.
+`encode` is a Python package that provides a command-line interface for encoding and decoding strings using various methods such as Base64, URL encoding, and HTML encoding.

 ## Getting Started